Beyond WeChat: Top Eleven New Social Media Apps Used in China

 Pinco is a photo app and social circle for selfies, and displaying the things you own.
 It seems like Instagram, but it involves showing off.
 You take a photo, add filters, and then tag the brands and products like your Macbook computer, Starbucks coffee, Guess bag, Calvin Klein T-shirt, etc. The user created tagged photos can also be shared on other social media apps like Weibo or Wechat.
 This app is designed for fashion-addicts and following the latest trends in fashion.

-This app appeared in late 2012 with a feature initially looked like a gimmick (the users can attach a vocal message to photos).
+This app appeared with a feature initially looked like a gimmick (the users can attach a vocal message to photos).
 But it turned out that people like the idea.
+Users can also send voice notes in individual or group chats.
 The app keeps growing and is now one of the biggest social photo apps in China.
 Papa has now over 20 million of active users in China.

 Chinese Social Networks are becoming more targeted.
 Weibo and Wechat may lose market share in the future because Chinese users may find more communities, like these new social media apps used in China, that can answer to their needs.